iamdavidmichaelmoore/iamdavidmichaelmoore.github.io/_posts/2018-08-25-sinatra_restful_routes_lab_note.markdown

 Takeaway from this lab:

-Remember to add the 'use Rack::MethodOverride' to the config.ru file above the line with  'run ApplicationController'.
+Remember to add the `use Rack::MethodOverride` to the config.ru file above the line with  `run ApplicationController`.

 ![](https://i.imgur.com/R3C0h9X.png)